 Contact DIT Indonesia for information about third party advisors.

 A foreign company will usually appoint one or more agents or distributors.
 They can keep track of market regulations, which can change at short notice.

 You should spend time taking local advice and assessing a range of potential agents before making a choice.
 Beware of agents promoting similar or identical products.

 DIT Indonesia can help you identify and meet potential agents and distributors.

 Foreign and domestic investment is administered by the Investment Coordinating Board (BKPM).
 BKPM regulates the Company Law and the Foreign Investment Law.

 Investors must apply for approval from BKPM.
-BKPM does not issue licenses for investments in banking, financial institutions, insurance, and oil and gas.
+BKPM does not issue licences for investments in banking, financial institutions, insurance, and oil and gas.
 These are issued by industry specific regulating bodies.

-Import licenses and permits to employ non-Indonesian workers are issued by the Ministry of Manpower.
+Import licences and permits to employ non-Indonesian workers are issued by the Ministry of Manpower.
 You should take advice on your legal obligations which can vary depending on your business.

-Contact the Department for International Trade (DIT) team in Indonesia to help find tax and legal advisers before entering into agreements.
+Contact DIT Indonesia to help find tax and legal advisers before entering into agreements.

 The Directorate General of Intellectual Property Rights of the Ministry of Law and Human Rights is responsible for administering IPR in Indonesia.